Cartrigger/angelauramc.github.io/markdown/wiki/faq/android/CANTFINDLOG.md

   **/storage/emulated/0/Android/data/net.kdt.pojavlaunch/files/latestlog.txt**

 1. Install [Files by Marc apps & software](https://play.google.com/store/apps/details?id=com.marc.files) from Play Store.
-2. Press the 3 lines in the top left corner → PojavLauncher → latestlog.txt
+2. Press the 3 lines in the top left corner → AmethystLauncher → latestlog.txt

-If PojavLauncher does not appear in the 3 lines menu, try closing (or opening) Pojav.
+If AmethystLauncher does not appear in the 3 lines menu, try closing (or opening) Pojav.
 If that doesn't work, try restarting your phone.
 You can also use [ZArchiver](https://play.google.com/store/apps/details?id=ru.zdevs.zarchiver) (or [MiXplorer](https://mixplorer.com/)) with [Shizuku](https://play.google.com/store/apps/details?id=moe.shizuku.privileged.api&hl=en_US) to access it.

 ## Android 9 and older